-Although the COVID-19 vaccine is now widely available to (HCP) surveys reveal significant levels of vaccine hesitancy in healthcare workers.¹ Top concerns include vaccine development occurring too quickly; not receiving enough information about safety, side effects, and administration; and skepticism regarding the clinical trial process.
+Historically, vaccines have been relied upon as the most effective strategy to prevent disease transmission.
+Although the COVID-19 vaccine is widely available to healthcare workers, surveys reveal significant levels of vaccine hesitancy in this population .
+Top concerns include vaccine development occurring too quickly; not receiving enough information about safety, side effects, and administration; and skepticism regarding the clinical trial process.
+With over 160 million people now fully vaccinated in the US, safety and efficacy of the available vaccines is better understood.
+An Associated Press analysis of data from May 2021 shows that fully vaccinated people account for less than 1.1% of COVID-19 hospitalizations and 0.8% of COVID-19 deaths.

 Mandatory Vaccination Considerations and Guidance